MarcusWolschon/osmeditor4android/documentation/docs/help/en/Property editor.md

 ## Relations Tab

 Display of the relations the edited object is a member of and the role in the relation.
+A long press on the description field will drill "up" and a new property editor will be opened for the relation.
+Note: during such a drill down operation the property editors are stacked, if you close a stacked property editor you will be returned to the previous one and so on.

 The following operation can be performed on selected relations.